Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

-{% section Example: Character Evolution under the Jukes-Cantor Substitution Model %}
+{% section Character Evolution under the Jukes-Cantor Substitution Model %}
 {% subsection Getting Started %}

-The first section of this exercise involves:
+This tutorial involves:
 1. setting up a Jukes-Cantor (JC) substitution model for an alignment of the cytochrome b subunit;
-2. simulating DNA sequence evolution
+2. simulating DNA sequence evolution;
-3. approximating the posterior probability of the tree topology and branch lengths using MCMC, and;
+3. approximating the posterior probability of the tree topology and branch lengths using MCMC;
 4. summarizing the MCMC output by computing the maximum *a posteriori* tree.

 {% figure jc_graphical_model %}
 <img src="figures/jc_graphical_model.png" />
 {% figcaption %}
 Graphical model representation of a simple phylogenetic model.
 The graphical model shows the dependencies among parameters {% cite Hoehna2014b %}.
 Here, the rate matrix $Q$ is a constant variable because it is fixed and does not depend on any parameter.
-The only free parameters of this model, the Jukes-Cantor model, are the tree $\Psi$ including the branch lengths.
+The only free parameters of this model, based on the Jukes-Cantor model of substitution, are the tree $\Psi$ including the branch lengths.
 {% endfigcaption %}
 {% endfigure %}